Our Story - Told By The Owner

 Being Faced With The Unknown

 I had an itch to do something different and make a fresh start, and I figured that engaging with the entrepreneurial thoughts I was having might not have been the worst thing in the world.
-So, I started taking the thoughts I was having a little more seriously and asking myself "Where is the best place to start?".
+So, I started taking the thoughts I was having a little more seriously and began asking myself "Where is the best place to start?".

 A big misconception about entrepreneurship that people on the outside frequently have is that you have to be coming to the market with something new, fresh, or so different that it seems off the wall.
-The truth is that most people find success in a well established market that already has a lot of competition - I already knew this, so thankfully I wasn't irrationally seeking to build the next Tesla.
+The truth is that most people find success in a well established market that already has a lot of competition - I already knew this, so thankfully I wasn't irrationally seeking to build the next Amazon.

 I just wanted to make a start in an industry that: